Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Vapour-Eyes.md

 </table>

 ### Arc Lightning
 The 4 ‘Vapour-Eyes Arc Lightning Dragon’ Xyz Monsters are DARK counterparts, each 1 Rank higher and requiring 3 DARK Materials – which means the final ace is, indeed, Rank 13.
-Their effects are even more destructive, destroying Spell and Traps in addicion to Monsters, including the player’s own cards, while boosting their own ATK and preventing responses.
+Their effects are even more destructive, destroying Spell and Traps in [addicion](https://github.com/Sup2point0/Antarctica/blob/home/logistics/linque/~.md 'addition') to Monsters, including the player’s own cards, while boosting their own ATK and preventing responses.

-> Once per turn, during your Main or Battle Phase: You can detach 1 Material, then [...]; destroy all other [...] on the field, also this card gains [...]
+> Once per turn, during your Main or Battle Phase: You can detach 1 Material, then [...]; Destroy all other [...] on the field, also this card gains [...]
 ATK for each destroyed until the end of this turn.

 However, keeping in anime spirit, these effects can only be activyzen and resolven while the player’s LP are lower than 4000.
 Unlike the LIGHT Xyz Monsters, the DARK Xyz Monsters *can* attack directly in the same turn, to deal critical damage with their charged ATK.